 Because of the following two reasons, you cannot directly create a lithology log from an LAS file:

-- Lithology and zone bar logs need to have interval-based data, not depth-based data.
+- Lithology and zone bar logs need to have interval-based data, not continous data.

 - You need some sort of text keyword describing the lithology.